barumau/pandunia/engli/eske_i_jawabe.md

 However, there is a handful of languages that use the letter X for /ʃ/.
 Basque and Maltese do it without exception.
 Portuguese and Catalan are less consistent, but X stands for /ʃ/ frequently.
-Pandunia word **xampu** is written exactly the same as in Portuguese.
+Pandunia word **xampu'** is written almost exactly the same as in Portuguese.
 It means _shampoo_.

 In the Chinese romanization systen, Pīnyīn, the letter X stands for